rbutters321/MSBA-Capstone/README.md

 ### The Business Value of the Solution:

 To put this data into practical use, to determine whether a customer may default before meeting with an appointment they could be asked survey questions about each of these behaviors.
 Before a loan is approved, loan officers can consider reviewing this information and setting certain criterias that when met will flag the customer as likely to default, hence the loan officer not approving the loan to the customer.
+This model also increases Home Credit's ability to predict default by 17% which results to direct monetary savings for the company.

 ### My Individual Contribution: